Please read the following, then click on the link at the bottom of this page to download, print and sign.

 Prior Authorization –vs- Self-Referral: Cen-Cal, Medi-Cal, HMO, EPO and some other insurance plans require prior authorization through your Primary Care Doctor before we can see you.
 Most other insurance plans allow you to self-refer, but you need to be aware of your own policy’s requirements.

-Co-Pay: If your insurance coverage indicates that a co-pay is due for your office visit (see your card), we are required to collect this at the time of service.
+Co-Pay: If your insurance coverage indicates that a co-pay is due for your office visit (see your card), you must pay it at the time that we treat you.
+Our contracts with insurance carriers give us no choice in this.

 Your Portion of the Charges: You will be responsible for your share of charges as defined by your policy plus any charges for treatments that your insurance carrier will not pay for.
 If we have not received payment from your insurance company within 90 days of the date of service, you will be expected to pay the balance yourself.

-If Your Insurance Company Requests Information from You: You must respond to any information requests from your insurance carrier or your claim(s) could be denied and you would be responsible for payment.
+If Your Insurance Company Requests Information from You: You must respond to any information requests from your insurance carrier or your claim(s) could be denied and you would be responsible for payment yourself.

 Uninsured Patients / Out of Network Patients

-If you have no insurance, or if we are not in your insurance plan’s network of doctors (e.g., Covered California), we can still treat you, but you will have to pay at time of service.
+If you have no insurance, or if we are not in your insurance plan’s network of doctors, we can still treat you, but you will have to pay at time of service.

 - Self-Pay patient.
-You will pay the entire bill, with no involvement by an insurance company.
+You’ll pay the entire bill, with no involvement by an insurance company.
 We have a discounted fee structure for this.

 If you are injured at work, you must contact your employer and notify them of the injury before we are allowed to treat you.
 We can only schedule an appointment for your work injury after we have authorization from your employer’s insurance.
 We then bill their Worker’s Compensation insurance carrier for your treatment, not yours.
 Warning: if your employer later concludes that the injury was not work-related, you (or your private insurance) will be responsible for paying the bill.